 - Vodafone 4G (including Vodafone MVNOs): 96% of the Australian metropolitan population

 - Telstra first-party network (including Boost Mobile): 99.4% of the Australian population

 - Telstra wholesale network (Telstra MVNOs): 98.8% of the Australian population

-- Optus 3G and 4G (including Optus MVNOs): 98.5% of the Australian population
+- Optus 4G (including Optus MVNOs): 98.5% of the Australian population

 Vodafone 5G coverage map